dart-lang/language/accepted/future-releases/3009-inference-using-bounds/design-document.md

   csstvUpwards -- "Overall solution" --> overallOutput
 ```

+_(*) These are all the same type variable bounds, since we infer for the same
+type variables._

 An important property of CSSTV is the following: if an element of the
 preliminary solution from the previous phase is known (that is, it
 doesn't contain `_`), it is not changed by the current run of